Ethel Seath: Mid-career and the Beaver Hall Group

 Around 1920, Seath joined a diverse coterie of artists, known as the Beaver Hall Hill Group.
 Contrary to the patriarchal Group of Seven, the Beaver Hall Hill Group welcomed both male and female artists, held exhibitions of their combined work, and granted them access to other social events.
 Although the works they produced expressed each artist’s individual style and perspective, as a whole they presented a unified vision in their colour and mood.
 Insufficient funds eventually led to the group’s dissolution; however, many of its female members remained in close contact with each other soon afterwards.

 Notwithstanding her teaching responsibilities, Seath continued to find time to participate and exhibit her work.
-During the 1920s and 1930s, she—along with Beaver Hall colleagues Sarah Robertson, Kathleen Morris, and Annne Savage—designed a series of Christmas cards inspired by Canadian artists for Rous and Mann.
+During the 1920s and 1930s, she—along with Beaver Hall colleagues Sarah Robertson, Kathleen Morris, and Anne Savage—designed a series of Christmas cards inspired by Canadian artists for Rous and Mann.
 In 1925, she created woodcut illustrations for Gascoigne’s Chansons of Old French Canada.

 Due to the Great Depression, Seath, along with many other Beaver Hall artists, sought additional means to supplement their waning income.
 During those financially turbulent years, Seath—having already experienced multiple wage cuts—grew anxious about her tenure at The Study.
 Consequently, in 1937, she in conjunction with Anne Savage organized Saturday morning modelling classes for children at the Art Association of Montreal.

 In 1939, Seath was elected a member of the Contemporary Arts Society of Montreal, an honour that was bestowed again the following year by the Federation of Canadian Artists.
 Although Seath was gradually gaining recognition for her skills, she—like many aspiring female artists of this period—still struggled to exhibit her work in galleries.
 Despite the disbandment of the Beaver Hall Hill Group, many of its members continued to identify and organize group exhibitions under the association’s name.
 Seath soon realized that by forming a unified alliance, the women painters stood a greater chance of attracting art curators and collectors to view their works.
 Therefore, in 1940, with the Beaver Hall painters’ support of each other, Seath joined a four-woman show with Prudence Heward, Sarah Robertson, and Anne Savage at the Art Gallery of Toronto.
 She took part in several more group exhibitions, one in 1944 (December 4–30) at the Art Association of Montreal, another in 1945 at the Willistead Art Gallery (today, Art Gallery of Windsor), as well as a daunting six-woman show in 1950 (May 3–24) at the Montreal Museum of Fine Arts, Gallery XII.